cariasmartelo/eviction-data-quality/README.md

 	- describe.py: Contains the functions to produce visualizations of the data.

+	- run_classification.py: Runs the classification for the 2018 eviction data.
+Run doing --python3 run_classification.py--

+	- Running_XX.ipynb : Jupyter notebooks for running each of the classifications.

 	- run_classification.ipynb: Jupyter notebook where the data is loaded, the classifiers are built and the resultd are saved in results.csv

 	- model_analysis.ipynb: Jupyuter notebook where we analyze the classification results, we select the best classifier and we fit the best model to the whole dataset.

-	- graphs.ipynb: Jupyter notebook where we use the desvriptives.py script to produce visualizations.
+	- graphs_.ipynb: Jupyter notebook where we use the desvriptives.py script to produce visualizations.

 - Inputs\
 Contains the eviction data from the eviction lawyers in csv format and the sh script that calls download.py to download the rest of the data.
 When get_data.sh is run, the original inputs are created inside the ch_opdat and acs folders, and the secondary inputs that are aggregated by tract and year are created directly in the folder as csv files.

 - results\
-Contains the csvs with the results of the classifiers.
+Contains the csv with the results of the classifiers.
+	- XX_results.csv Are the grids of the classifiers.
+	- baseline THe precision at 10% of the baseline
+	- prediction_Results.csv: The prediction for 2018.
+Result of running run_prediction,py
+	- rl_lf_results.csv: Results used for report

 - figures\
 Contains figures created by the graph.ipynb notebook.